Feeling Bored? You’re Not Broken - You’re Human

 No one needs to see the result.

-Learning doesn’t have to mean courses or goals.
+Learning doesn’t have to mean taking courses or setting goals.

 Try: